CasaTab

 Whoever does the legal paperwork — a notary in continental Europe, a solicitor in the UK and Ireland, a real estate attorney or escrow agent in the US — gets paid a percentage or a flat fee.
 Expect 0.5–2% of the purchase price.

 In most countries this is unavoidable: the notary or solicitor is the one who actually transfers legal ownership, registers the deed, and handles the money.
 Shopping around helps — fees vary more than people think — but you cannot skip this step.
+If you want to know what that appointment actually looks like — what gets read aloud, who attends, when the money moves — here's what happens at the notary, minute by minute.

 Transfer tax and stamp duty

-• France: ~7–8% "frais de notaire" (which includes transfer tax, not just the notary)
+France ~7–8% "frais de notaire" (mostly transfer tax, not the notary's fee) New builds (VEFA): ~2–3%

-• US: varies wildly; most states have a "transfer tax" or "recording fee" of 0.1–2%
+US Varies wildly Most states charge a "transfer tax" or "recording fee" of 0.1–2%

 The loan itself has costs beyond the interest rate: